wswoodruff/wswoodruff/README.md

 I hope you have a great day today!

-And u know what suckaaa?
-I hope you have a great day tomorrow too suckaaa
+And u know what?
+I hope you have a great day tomorrow too, suckaaa

 ### I'm Zill, I'm a suckaaa, but don't forget we're all suckaaas, too
 - Honestly I became Zill ever since the Z axis